Success with Select

 At Select Recruitment we are of course on hand to help you through every stage of the application process, from help with CV preparation to interview tips and etiquette.
 We believe personal contact is the perfect way to guide you through these issues, however, we appreciate that we give you a lot of information, and so for your reference we have compiled the following guidance notes which we hope you will find useful.

-Firstly check your social media / online present, employers will look at the online version of you, so make sure what they see helps solidify their impression of you as a candidate.
+Firstly check your social media / online presence, employers will look at the online version of you, so make sure what they see helps solidify their impression of you as a candidate.

 Preparing your Curriculum Vitae (CV)